Cyfrin/aderyn/CONTRIBUTING.md

 2. Clone this repo and `cd aderyn/`
 3. Run `make` .
 Make sure to have tools listed at the top of the Makefile installed in your computer.
 4. Work on the issue, write unit tests.
 Use `cargo test <test-name>` to test.
 Feel free to add solidity files to `tests/contract-playground`.
-5. Run `cargo prep --cpg` to generate the report for the same.
+5. Run `cargo prep -n playground` to generate the report for the same.
+Run `cargo prep` to see all available reports.
 6. Once happy with the work, run `cargo blesspr` to "polish" your PR so CI can be happy.
 7. Create a pull request to `dev` branch here.
 The maintainers will be notified.
 Either @alexroan or @TilakMaddy will reach out to you.